velvid/advent-of-code/README.md

 ## About

-This is my collection of solutions for the series of challenges from [Advent of Code](https://adventofcode.com/), an Advent calendar of small programming puzzles.
-I used Python for most of my solutions.
+This is my collection of solutions for [Advent of Code](https://adventofcode.com/), an Advent calendar of small programming puzzles.
+I used `Python 3.10.x` for most of my solutions.

 ## Project Structure